s-aridni/DSA/README.md

 They work together -- choosing the right data structure often makes the algorithm faster.
 For example, searching in an unsorted array is O(n), but searching in a HashMap is O(1).

-**NOTE:**
-- Explanation should be concise and clear.
-With example if possible
-- Understanding the pattern is the key